 Every article needs a title and you won't be able to save a draft without one.
 If you've left the Slug blank on the left-hand side, the title will be used to generate a new one once you've saved the draft or published the article.

-Once you've got yourself a snazzy title you're happy with its time to decide if you'll be using a subtitle.
-This one is optional but, again, giving the reader another chance to get a sense of why they should commit to reading the article can be very helpful.
+Once you've got yourself a snazzy title you're happy with, it's time to decide if you'll be using a subtitle.
+The subtitle is optional and can be helpful for giving the reader another chance to get a sense of why they should commit to reading the article.

-When your Knowledge Base article is published you'll notice that the title and subtitle will appear at the top followed by who the author is and when it was last updated.
-These items will appear first, everything else you add to the article from this point on can be moved to appear in any order you like.
+When your Knowledge Base article is published, you'll notice that the title and subtitle will appear at the top followed by the author's name and when it was last updated.
+These items will appear first.
+Everything else you add to the article from this point on can be moved to appear in any order you like.

-You'll see just under the subtitle an empty block is ready to be formatted.
-Before we dive into what the seven options are and what you can do to customize them have a quick look at the buttons above and below the empty block.
-There's a green plus to add a new block, either above the current block or below, the six dots that will allow you to drag and reposition a block and the red trash can for permanently deleting a block.
+Just under the subtitle, an empty block is ready to be formatted.
+Before we dive into how to customize your blocks with the seven formatting options, have a quick look at the buttons above and below the current block.
+Clicking on a green plus sign adds a new block either above or below the current block.
+Each group of six dots allows you to drag and reposition a block.
+Click on the red trash can to permanently delete a block.

-Blocks can be added at any time and moved or removed as you like.
-Think of them like paragraphs in a book or separate posts in a social media timeline, except you control what order they appear in.
-Each block you create will also open up a new block settings panel on the left to help you adjust it to your needs.
+Blocks can be added, moved or removed at any time.
+Think of them as being like paragraphs in a book or separate posts in a social media timeline, except you control the order of their appearance.
+Each block you create opens up a new settings panel on the left to help you adjust the block to your needs.

-Starting from the left the first option is a Header.
-You may not want to add one of these so soon after the title and subtitle but creating headings to break up longer articles will be an incredible help with making your article easier to read and allowing readers to find what they're looking for quicker.
+Starting from the left, the first option is the Header.
+You may not want to add one of these so soon after creating your title and subtitle.
+However, adding headings to break up longer articles makes your article easier to read and allows readers to find what they're looking for more quickly.

-Adding structure will increase the likelihood of readers making it to the end and it will also keep search engines happy as it makes things easier for them to figure out.
-You can change the size and color in the block settings on the left to suit the style you're going for but keep in mind that the size of the headings once again passes information on to search engines.
+Adding structure increases the likelihood of readers making it to the end and keeps search engines happy by making it easier for them to figure things out.
+You can change the size and color in the block settings on the left to suit the style you're going for.
+However, keep in mind that the size of the headings passes your formatting information on to search engines.

 You'll notice there is no H1 because that's reserved for the title of the article.
-The lower the number, the more important the heading is to a search engine so try to nest your headings together with smaller text size (and higher numbers) appearing as subheadings to introduce different sections.
+The lower the number, the more important the heading is to a search engine.
+Try to nest your headings together with smaller text sizes (and higher numbers) appearing as subheadings to introduce sub-sections.

 The Paragraph option allows you to enter text and is likely the most common block you'll be using.
-No need for a lot of bells and whistles here, other than the options presented in the block settings on the left it's pretty straight forward.
-If you want to customize your paragraphs you can change the size and color or even the background color if you're going for a specific look with your Knowledge Base articles.
+No need for a lot of bells and whistles here.
+Other than the options presented in the block settings on the left, this one is pretty straightforward.
+If you want to customize your paragraphs, you can change the size and color or even the background color of your text if you're going for a specific look with your Knowledge Base articles.

 Adding Images to articles helps a lot with readability.
-It's great to explain with text but adding an image that shows visually what you're explaining should always be an option.
-In the block settings on the left, you can set how you want your images to appear on the page, on the left, centered, or on the right.
+While it's great to explain with text, adding an image that shows visually what you're explaining should always be an option.
+In the block settings on the left, you can set how you want your images to appear on the page: on the left, centered or on the right.

-This choice comes down to style and your personal preference and as with all choices related to style, it's best to make a choice and stick to it.
-Have your visuals be as uniform across multiple pages makes for easier reading as viewers will come to expect a certain format.
+This choice comes down to style and personal preference.
+As with all choices related to style, it's best to make a choice and stick to it.
+Keeping your visuals uniform across multiple pages makes for easier reading, as viewers will come to expect a certain format.

-As for how you choose to attach your images you have two choices, either include the URL of the image from somewhere out there on the internet or upload one you've got ready to go from your computer.
-Once again it's best to keep things as consistent as possible so make an effort to keep your images of the same size and quality for easier reading.
+To attach your images, you have two choices: either include the URL of the image from another location on the internet or upload one you've got ready to go from your computer.
+Once again, it's best to keep things consistent, so make an effort to keep your images close to the same size and quality for easier reading.

-Videos make your content and the world just a little bit better and there are a few options for you to choose from when adding a video to a Knowledge Base article.
-First, you need to select a source, Youtube, Vimeo and Dailymotion are popular options and each will give you different options and controls depending on your source.
-Or, if you aren't using one of these platforms you can select the self-hosted option.
+Videos make your content and the world just a little bit better and there are a few options to choose from when adding a video to a Knowledge Base article.
+First, you need to select a source.
+Youtube, Vimeo, and Dailymotion are popular hosting sites.
+Each gives you different options and controls depending on your source.
+Or, if you aren't using one of these platforms, you can select the self-hosted option.

-The Divider block gives you two options for breaking up content in your Knowledge Base article and controlling the space between other blocks.
-You can go for the visible line divider in one of three styles and choose a color that works for you or make the divider invisible.
+The Divider block gives you two options for breaking up content in your Knowledge Base article and controlling the space between blocks.
+Choose from three styles for the visible line divider.
+Then pick a color that works for you or make the divider invisible.

-Changing the height will increase or reduce the space between other blocks.
-If you're not sure how big it needs to be or how it will look, hit the save draft button and then click preview right next to it and you'll see a temporary version as it will appear if it was published as it is.
+Changing the height of a divider will increase or reduce the space between other blocks.
+If you're not sure how big it needs to be or how it will look, hit the save draft button and then click Preview right next to it.
+You'll see a temporary version as it would appear if published with your current changes.

 The final option is for inserting tables into your articles.
-Other than adding text into the Table block all formatting options will again be in the block settings panel on the left.
-Choose the number of rows and columns and if you really want it to pop, try playing with the text and background color.
+Other than adding text into the Table block, all formatting options will again be in the block settings panel on the left.
+First, choose the number of rows and columns.
+Then, if you really want it to pop, try playing with the text and background color.

-That wraps up all of the block options, once you have all of your content in place and you're happy with how it fits together you can publish the article for all to see by changing from the block settings back to document settings, changing the status to published and clicking the green save button up the top.
+That wraps up all of the block options.
+Once you have all of your content in place and you're happy with how it fits together, you can publish the article for all to see.
+Change from the block settings back to document settings, change the status to Published, and click the green Save button up the top.